amurrell/LEMP-setup-guide/README.md

   This script can also take flags to support provisioning script use cases of this repo.

+  For more info, run `./setup-site --help`, or the table below.

   ```
   ./setup-site
    --domain=mysite.com
    --github=git@github...
+   --deploy-subfolder=false
+   --web-root-path=null
    --deploy-key-public-file=mysite-deploy-key.pub
    --deploy-key-private-file=mysite-deploy-key
    --php-pools=true